 Sure, it’s not as fast as a text or convenient as an email.
-It certainly isn’t as efficient as a tweet.
 It requires time, effort and patience.
 But that’s exactly what makes it meaningful.

 There’s a warmth to a letter — a personal, human element you can’t find in any other type of correspondence.
 When you write a letter, you’re letting someone know they matter.
 When you receive one, it brightens your day, not just because it’s rare, or because it’s a nice surprise mixed in with the clutter in your mailbox, but because it’s a tangible reminder that someone was thinking about you.
 And, eventually, it becomes a souvenir of another time, one that you can return to on a rainy day, like a visit from an old friend.

 It’s been eight years since Tort graduated from our sponsorship program in Cambodia, but she still has the very first letter she received from her sponsors when she was 10 years old, which she keeps in a protective plastic cover. “‘Hallo — that’s how friends greet each other in Germany,’” Tort reads aloud.
 She recalls how she used to tell her sponsor about her village, her favorite foods and her daily routine.

 To say the odds were stacked against Tort from the start would be an understatement — not only was she a girl living in a remote community in one of the poorest countries in the world, she was also born with only one arm.
 But Tort was determined to succeed, refusing to give up on herself.
 With the encouragement of her sponsor and her family, she studied hard and graduated.
 Now, she is a primary school teacher.
 And, all these years later, she still has her sponsor’s letters.